 But McDonald's needed to promote something, so it may as well be 'Japanese civil war over how to talk about American fast food'.
-And I needed to write a new blog post this week.
+And I felt like I should write a new blog post this week.

-In the 'Makku' corner, we have the Tokyo roast beef burger (red) and lemon basil mayo sauce (yellow and green).
+In the 'Makku' corner, we have the Tokyo roast beef burger (red wrapper) and lemon basil mayo sauce (yellow and green pack).
 Not shown: northern Japan's contribution to the debate, Yamagata prefecture's La France pear soda.

-To me, the Tokyo offering is... not Tokyo-ish at all.
+To me, the Tokyo offering is... not very Tokyo-ish.
+Lemon basil was the best thing they could think of?
 Disappointing.
-Although, there's not much to think of when you think of trademark Tokyo food.
+Although to be fair, there's not much to think of when you think of trademark Tokyo foods.
 The best I could do was 'ramen'.
 And plenty of other Japanese burger places have attempted the ramen burger before.

 Makku team also stumbled when it emerged that the roast beef burger has pork in it.
 Oops.

 As a resident of Osaka, I'm biased here.
 I know.
-But this... katsu and okonomiyaki... this is Osaka.
-Makudo team brought the more authentic menu items to the table.
-Tokyo, take some notes.
+But this combo... katsu breaded meat and okonomiyaki sauce... this is Osaka.
+Makudo team brought the more authentic and regional menu items to the table.
+Tokyo, take notes.

-The roast beef burger had a split bun, like it was cut with a knife down one side.
+The roast beef burger had a split bun, too, like it had been cut with a knife down one side.
 You can sort of see that in the pics.
 And it split while I was trying to eat it.

-The katsu burger did no such thing... but the katsu didn't have the crunch I wanted.
-You may call me picky, but katsu (breaded deep-fried stuff, anything really) is a loud food.
+The katsu burger did no such thing... but the katsu didn't have the crunch level I wanted.
+You may call me picky, but katsu is meant to be a loud food.

-Tokyo's lemon basil sauce is delicious, if far more lemony than anything else.
+Tokyo's lemon basil sauce may not feel local, but it sure is delicious, if far more lemon-y than anything else.
 The okonomiyaki sauce for Osaka lacked that strength of flavour in comparison.
-Which was a shame, because okonomiyaki is possibly my favourite Japanese food of them all.
+Which was a shame, because okonomiyaki is maybe my favourite Japanese food of them all.

-On balance, it all tasted good.
+On balance, everything tasted good.
 I didn't leave either burger unfinished, and the sauces went well with a medium portion of fries.